Skip to Content

 Navigating a Complex Regulatory System in Texas

-Health care is arguably the most stringently regulated industry in the United States.
-Whether you are pursuing a health care business transaction, executing a contract, or establishing a risk-mitigating structure for your practice, you must ensure you meet strict regulations.
-Regulatory compliance is crucial because failing to do so can create exposure to audits, investigations, and serious penalties that jeopardize the success of your business and professional future.
+Healthcare is the most heavily regulated industry in the United States.
+Whether you're pursuing a healthcare business transaction, executing a contract, or establishing a compliance structure for your practice, you need experienced healthcare compliance attorneys to ensure you meet all regulatory requirements.
+Regulatory compliance is crucial because non-compliance can expose you to audits, investigations, and severe penalties that jeopardize your business and professional future.

-At Hendershot Cowart P.C., our Houston-based health care regulatory compliance lawyers have decades of experience counseling health care professionals and practices across the country in a range of state and federal regulatory compliance matters, including those related to the False Claims Act, Anti-Kickback Statute, Stark Law, HIPAA, and more.
+At Hendershot Cowart P.C., our Houston-based healthcare regulatory compliance lawyers have decades of experience counseling healthcare professionals and practices nationwide in state and federal regulatory compliance matters, including those related to the False Claims Act, Anti-Kickback Statute, Stark Law, HIPAA, and more.

-Schedule a consultation with our Houston health care regulatory compliance attorneys when you call (713) 909-7323.
+Schedule a consultation with our Houston healthcare regulatory compliance attorneys when you call (713) 561-5288.

-With more than 100 years of collective experience, our legal team has the insight and resources to help clients in a range of regulatory matters, including:
+With more than 100 years of collective experience, our healthcare compliance defense attorneys have the insight and resources to help clients in a range of regulatory matters, including:

-In all of our work, we focus on preparedness – from ensuring that your health care business transaction is structured properly to ensuring that your practice stands up to the increasing scrutiny of state and federal regulators.
+We focus on preparedness – from ensuring that your healthcare business transaction is structured properly to ensuring that your practice stands up to the increasing scrutiny of state and federal regulators.
 Our services are utilized by providers throughout the U.S.

 • Joint ventures